 Object Name Scope Notes Bid Response required Top-level object Seat Bid required At least one seatbid object is required in a bid response object.
 Bid required At least one bid object is required in a bid set object.
 Extensions optional This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.
-The extensions object is supported in the Bid Response Object and the Bid Object.
+Any object may contain extensions.
+In order to keep extension fields consistent across platforms, they should consistently be named 'ext'.